evmcnb/quartz/content/Pearls/Conn's syndrome.md

 Management with a MRA - spironolactone, eplerenone

 Treat the underlying cause:
+- Bilateral idiopathic adrenal hyperplasia is the most common cause
 - Stent renal artery if stenosed
-- Remove the adrenal if adenoma.
+- Remove the adrenal if adenoma 20-30%.